ucrcsedept/course-support/modules/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

 }
 ```

-Now that you have your source code, let's compile it!
+Now that you have your source code, lets compile it!
 Open up a terminal by using the shortcut `Ctrl + ~`.
 Now, type in and run the following command:

 ``` g++ example/main.cpp ```